To find out about the latest IPBES-12 Parallel Programme events, visit the upcoming events section below.

 This event will explore how Indigenous and Local Knowledge (ILK) can shape global research agendas and multilateral evidence assessments.
 Hosted by the Global Centre on Biodiversity for Climate and UNESCO, this 90-minute session will bring IPLC representatives, researchers, and partners together to share their experiences and co-create strategies for meaningful research engagement.

-IPBES-12 Science Seminars (January to March)
+IPBES-12 Science Seminars (February to March)

-January to March 2026: Online and in-person
+February to March 2026: Online and in-person

 A series of seminars focused on the science of IPBES and the implications of the Business and Biodiversity Assessment are being facilitated by the University of Oxford and the London School of Economics.

-- Thursday 19 March, 5.00pm, at the Saïd Business School Large Lecture Theatre in Oxford, Charles Godfray CBE FRS will chair, joined by Dean of Saïd Business School, Mette Morsing, for a second panel reviewing the implications of the Business and Biodiversity Assessment.
+- Thursday 19 March, 5.00 pm, at the Saïd Business School Large Lecture Theatre in Oxford, Charles Godfray CBE FRS will chair, joined by Dean of Saïd Business School, Mette Morsing, for a second panel reviewing the implications of the Business and Biodiversity Assessment.

-- Tuesday 24 March, 6.30pm, at the London School of Economics’ Old Theatre, this seminar will be entitled Economics versus Policy and the Future of Global Climate and Nature Action.
+- Tuesday 24 March, 6.30 pm, at the London School of Economics’ Old Theatre, this seminar will be entitled Economics versus Policy and the Future of Global Climate and Nature Action.

 Further registration details will be shared soon.